Kay Xander Mellish is the author of several books about Denmark and stages popular events about Danish culture and working with Danes.

 Visit the Danish government’s English-language website Nyt i Denmark for official information.

-She moved to Denmark in 2000 and worked at Danske Bank, Carlsberg Breweries and Saxo Bank before starting her own company, KXMGroup, which helps Danish companies communicate in English.
+After moving to Denmark, Kay worked at Danske Bank, Carlsberg Breweries, and Saxo Bank before starting her own company, KXMGroup, which helps Danish companies communicate in English.

 Kay began producing the How to Live in Denmark podcast in the summer of 2013.
 Since then, the podcasts have been downloaded more than a million times.

-Book Kay through her How To Live in Denmark events website or via her agencies Athenas and Arte.
+Book Kay through her How To Live in Denmark events website or through Athenas.